Homotopy theory in a quasi-abelian category: Grothendieck quasi-abelian categories

 Let $\tu{TVS}_k$ denote the large category of locally convex $\bb{U}$-small topological vector spaces, hereafter called \textit{topological vector spaces}, over $k$ and continuous linear maps.
 Let

 denote the functor which associates to $M$ its von Neumann bornology where a subset is bounded if and only if it is absorbed by every neighborhood of the origin in $M$.
 The bornological vector space $\tu{vN}(M)$ is often called the \textit{bornologification} of $M$.
 There exists a fully faithful left adjoint which associates to $V$ a topological vector space $\gamma(V)$ with basis those subsets of the neighborhood of the origin that absorb bounded sets.
 This is the finest topology whose von Neumann bornology coincides with the original one, or equivalently, the unit map of the adjunction is bounded.

 Therefore, we define a \textit{bornological topological vector space} to be a topological vector space $M$ such that $\gamma\circ \tu{vN}(M)\simeq M$ is an isomorphism.
 Denote the essential image of $\gamma$ by $\tu{BTVS}_k$.
 The essential image of $\gamma$ on the subcategory $\tu{SBorn}_k$ of separated bornological vector spaces will be denoted $\tu{BSTVS}_k$ and on the subcategory $\tu{CBorn}_k$ by $\Conv_k$.
 The objects in $\BSTVS_k$ will be called \textit{bornological separated topological vector spaces} and objects in $\Conv_k$, \textit{convenient vector spaces}.
+See \cite{KM} for the theory of convenient vector spaces.

 Recall that there exists a \textit{dissection functor}

 which sends a bornological vector space to an inductive system of $\bb{U}$-small semi-normed spaces as follows.
 Let $V$ be a bornological vector space and $(\sD_V,\leq)$ the directed set of bounded disks $B$ in $V$ partially ordered by absorption.
 Then $\tu{diss}(V):=(V_B)_{B\in\sD_V}$ is an inductive system of semi-normed spaces.
 The dissection functor is fully faithful.